DEA Controlled Substance Disposal

 The regional office for the Philadelphia area has recently revised its procedures for the disposal of unwanted/expired controlled substances.
 These materials can no longer be disposed of by submitting DEA Form-41 and then using the onsite witness destruction procedure.

 The new procedure involves sending unwanted materials to a licensed “reverse distributor” for disposal.
-The two companies listed below can provide this service:
+A list of DEA Registered Reverse Distributors can be found here.
+Contact the DEA Philadelphia Field Division for the most recent, up-to-date list.

-Contact either company and they will send you a drug ”return kit” that includes all of the appropriate paperwork and packaging needed to ship the materials to them.
+Contact the company of your choice and they will send you a drug ”return kit” that includes all of the appropriate paperwork and packaging needed to ship the materials to them.
 Disposal pricing will vary depending on the quantity of materials you have.